FrozenHearth/FrozenHearth/README.md

 Previously, I worked as a fullstack intern; the first at Red Hat, and the second one at Bots N' Brains.

-Worked with the MEAN and MERN stacks with GraphQL, and now I'm building UIs with Vue & VueX.
+Worked with the MEAN and MERN stacks + GraphQL, and now I'm building UIs with Vue & VueX.

 Transitioning from a big company to a fast-paced startup was a challenging, as well as an exciting transition.
 I got to experience life at two different ends of the spectrum, whilst pursuing my Masters in CS on the side.